Find Grad Schools

 139 Yearly Graduations

 The most popular school in the United States for psychiatric/mental health nursing students seekinga master's degree is Maryville University of Saint Louis.
 Each year, around 10,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-During the most recent year for which we have data, 139 people received their master's degree in psychiatric/mental health nursing from Maryville U. About 78% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 139 people received their master's degree in psychiatric/mental health nursing from Maryville U. Of these students, 83% were women and 39% were members of underrepresented racial-ethnic groups.

 #2